Friso-Hollandic Wars: Failed conquest of Westergo (1324–1348)

-The Battle of Warns / of Staveren
+Battle of Warns (1345)

 In 1345 war erupted again when William IV called his vassals together and crossed the Zuiderzee to Friesland on 26 September.
 William IV had fought against the Muslims in Granada, travelled through Venice and Cyprus to the Holy Land, and had been on crusade against the pagan Prussians three times.
 He was not only count of Holland, but also of Zeeland and Hainaut in modern-day Belgium.

 Before the battle, a party of knights, led by William's uncle, John of Hainaut, Lord of Beaumont, went ashore south of Staveren, and captured the monastery of Saint Odulphus.
 What happened next is still not entirely clear.

 According to the traditional tale, meanwhile William IV, with the bulk of his army, sailed east past Staveren and went ashore somewhere between the villages of Mirns and Laaxum.
 From there he marched inland in a northerly direction.
 At the village of Warns the outraged farmer population, led by a few headlings, came at the knights with whatever weapons came to hand, mainly farm implements.
 They drove them back to the coast, where the ships that had carried the Hollanders were, on William's orders, standing off from the shore, so retreat was not possible.
 Almost all of the Hollanders were killed, including the young count himself.
 This battle was called the Battle of Warns and is still commemorated by the Frisians each year on 26 September.

 However, historical research has presented another version.
 When John of Beaumont took the monastery he had to use violence to do it.
 This so enraged the Frisians, they drove him and his men out and back to the shore, thus preventing him from attacking the main Frisian force from the rear, as had been the plan.
 Meanwhile, William IV had disembarked on the coast north of Staveren with an army of approximately 500 men.
 There he proceeded to burn some houses and attack and kill any Frisian in sight.
 However, the Frisians had seen him coming and assembled an army of their own, outnumbering William's force.
 William was ambushed and driven back to the sea, where he and most of his men were killed or drowned trying to swim to the ships in their heavy armor.
 Among Dutch historians this version is usually called the Battle of Staveren, to differentiate it from the traditional Battle of Warns.

 When John of Beaumont heard of his nephew's demise, he evacuated his position and sailed back to Holland.